 Nazi persecution, arrests, and deportations were directed against all members of Jewish families without concern for age.
 Plucked from their homes and stripped of their childhoods, the children had witnessed the murder of parents, siblings, and relatives.
 They faced starvation, illness and brutal labor, until they were consigned to the gas chambers.

 The Holocaust survivor, the author Elie Wiesel, has dedicated his life to ensuring that none of us forget what happened to the Jews.
-The Nobel Prize recipient wrote:
+The words of the Nobel laureate stand as a testament to why we must never forget this dark period of human history: